aare-mikael/Pokedex-pokenode-ts/README.md

 ## About

-A project for my personal improvement in React, Typescript, Next.js and Axios.
+A project for my personal improvement in React, Typescript, Next.js, Axios, HTML and CSS.

 ## Getting started: